Claken/red-tetris/README.md

 | Accelerate piece downward | down arrow |
 | Drop piece instantly | spacebar |

-Enjoy the game and challenge your friends to see who can achieve the highest score!
+Enjoy the game and challenge your friends to see who will be the last one standing !